Gwali-1/Swytch/README.md

 # About

-Swytch is a lightweight, high-performance web framework written in C# for building modern web applications with minimal overhead.
-It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.
+Swytch is a web framework written in Csharp.
+It is lightweight, fast and gives an alternative and refreshing way to author web services like REST APIs and web applications It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.

+> I started Swytch as an educational project to explore C# as a language and to experiment with a lightweight
+> alternative
->I started Swytch as an educational project to explore C# as a language and to experiment with a lightweight alternative for building simple web services or hacking on personal projects without the overhead of ASP.NET.
-It has been a rewarding experience, and I learned a lot along the way.
+> for building simple web services or hacking on personal projects without the overhead of ASP.NET.
+It has been a
+> rewarding experience, and I learned a lot along the way.
-I work on Swytch in my spare time, balancing it with my professional work and the other million things I have on my desk.
-It took over a year to get Swytch to a point where I felt it was stable enough to share.
-Since I only work on this when I can afford to, I kindly ask for patience when raising issues or reporting bugs.
+> I work on Swytch in my spare time, balancing it with my professional work and the other million things I have on my
+> desk.
+It took over a year to get Swytch to a point where
+> I felt it was stable enough to share.
+Since I only work on this when I can afford to, I kindly ask for patience when
+> raising issues or reporting bugs.
 I'll address them as soon as I can.

 #### Check out the [documentation](#) for more information